namrata-simha/Slug-MovieBot/README.md

 >3.
 In the Slug-MovieBot directory run:

+rm -rf index (comment: if you want to update the twitter dataset, you should first remove index folder, then generate it again.
+If this is the first time without index folder, no need to run this.)

 IndriBuildIndex query_parameter_file

 This will generate an index folder which would be used as twitter data indexing.